onehopeatl/songselect_lyric_converter/README.md

     * Start Flask with `python3 webapp.py`

 ## Run As a Docker Container
 An example Docker compose file is included in this repo.
-Start the container using compose with `docker compose up -d`
+Start the container using compose with...
+'''
+docker compose up -d
+'''

 Or run directly from Docker with...
 ```